brunothg/pico-hid/README.md

 You can or have to configure some app properties (see CMakeLists.txt):

 - GPIO-Pin numbers for buttons and LEDs (required)
-- USB VID/PID (vendor/product id) (required for real world use; optional for testing)
+- USB VID/PID (vendor/product id), manufacturer and product name, serial (required for real world use; optional for testing)

 # Build